pace-neutrons/Euphonic/doc/source/brille-interpolator.rst

 The ``BrilleInterpolator`` object provides an easy interface to the `Brille <https://brille.github.io/>`_ library for phonon frequencies and eigenvectors.
 It can be created from a ``ForceConstants`` object, then used to perform linear (rather than Fourier) interpolation to calculate phonon frequencies and eigenvectors at specific q-points.
-Linear interpolation may be less accurate than the Fourier interpolation performed by ``ForceConstants``, but should be faster for large unit cells, particularly those tha require the computationally expensive dipole correction calculation.
+Linear interpolation may be less accurate than the Fourier interpolation performed by ``ForceConstants``, but should be faster for large unit cells, particularly those that require the computationally expensive dipole correction calculation.
 You should test this on your particular machine and material first to see if it provides a performance benefit.

 When creating a ``BrilleInterpolator`` from ``ForceConstants``, Brille calculates the first Brillouin Zone (BZ) for the provided ``ForceConstants.crystal``,